JesseMckinzie/FilePattern/README.md

 ## Stitching vectors

-``filepattern2`` can also take in stitching vectors as input.
+``filepattern`` can also take in stitching vectors as input.
 In this case, a path to a text file containing a stitching vector is passed to the ``path`` variable.
 A stitching vector has the following form,

 ```
 file: x01_y01_wx0_wy0_c1.ome.tif; corr: 0; position: (0, 0); grid: (0, 0);